 So, in this article, we will talk you through the KitchenAid mixing bowls that you can safely clean in the dishwasher.

-KitchenAid stand mixers have different types of attachments, including different mixing bowls, in which you beat your cake and bread batters or cream frosting for your cupcakes.
+KitchenAid stand mixers have different types of attachments, including different mixing bowls, in which you beat your cake and doughs or cream frosting for your cupcakes.

 The company offers three types of mixing bowls in different sizes depending on the stand mixer you choose to buy – bowl lift or tilt-head.